ARMmbed/mbed-os-5-docs/docs/program-setup/mbed_targets.md

 ### features, features_add and features_remove

-The list of _features_ enables software features on a platform.
+The list of _features_ enables software features on a board.
 Like `extra_labels`, `features` makes the build system aware of additional directories it must scan for resources.
 Unlike `extra_labels`, the build system recognizes a fixed set of values in the `features` list.
 The build system recognizes the following features:

 - `BOOTLOADER`.
 - `BLE`.